 FAQs

-What is a major challenge of big data?
+What are the various challenges of big data?

-What is one of the challenges of working with big data?
+Which of the following are the challenges of big data?

 What are big data types?

-What are the challenges of big data visualization?
+What are the 4 V's of big data?